 |Investigator||Investigator||Clinical Research Technician||CIC Research Manager|

-To speak to someone about your rights and about your dog as a research subject, please contact the Institutional Animal Care and Use Committee: 612-626-2126.
+To speak to someone about your participation and your dog as a research participant, please contact the Institutional Animal Care and Use Committee: 612-626-2126.

 Help Future Generations of Dogs